Roberta Gottlieb: Research

 Gottlieb leads ongoing research focused on autophagy, mitophagy and biogenesis, with particular attention to the molecular basis of myocardial ischemia/reperfusion injury and in developing ways to mitigate damage.
-Her current projects are focused on the development of small-molecular cardioprotective agents for treatment of reperfusion injury, mitochondria and stem cells in anthracycline-induced heart failure, rescue and role of complex I in myocardial ischemic injury, and microbial basis of cardiovascular disease.
+Her current projects are focused on the development of small-molecular cardioprotective agents for the treatment of reperfusion injury, mitochondria and stem cells in anthracycline-induced heart failure, rescue and role of complex I in myocardial ischemic injury, and microbial basis of cardiovascular disease.

 Molecular Basis of Myocardial Ischemia/Reperfusion Injury

 In 1994, Gottlieb described the occurrence of programmed cell death (apoptosis) in the ischemic and reperfused heart, and highlighted that programmed cell death taking place during reperfusion is a regulated process that might be blocked to salvage myocardium.
 Her subsequent work has explored the role of proteases and mitochondrial dysfunction in ischemia/reperfusion injury, and most recently, the importance of autophagy in mitigating reperfusion injury.
 She has developed tools and techniques in her lab for studying autophagy in cells and in ex vivo and in vivo models.

 Gottlieb was the first to suggest that autophagy served a protective role in the setting of myocardial stress.
 These concepts, tools, and approaches have extended beyond the cardiac field and have led to novel findings in the fields of infectious disease, diabetes, and neurology.
 Current efforts in her lab are focused on autophagic clearance of mitochondria and mitochondrial biogenesis as essential elements of cardioprotection; efficient removal of damaged mitochondria is important for limiting inflammation mediated by damage associated molecular pattern receptors.
 In another study, she examined the effect of impaired autophagy on cardioprotection, and the Program Project Grant was focused on the impacts of age and obesity.
 Her current work is focused on mitophagy and mitochondrial biogenesis as linked processes that are tightly controlled in the heart.
 In 2018, she with the collaboration of Jennifer Van Eyk, developed polysome profiling and azidohomoalanine labeling to interrogate the newly-synthesized proteome.
 They also developed advanced proteomic methods to interrogate mitochondria (Mitoplex) and to image mitochondrial turnover (MitoTimer).
 In 2017, her research identified a new potential way to help cardiac muscle recover from procedures, and revealed that cardiomyocytes can be damaged by the process of stopping and starting the heart during surgeries that use cardiopulmonary bypass machines to take over the heart's functions.

 Gottlieb has been at the leading edge of research on mitochondria in cardiac homeostasis, which led her into the study of autophagy and mitophagy including being the first to demonstrate the critical role of Parkin in clearing damaged mitochondria during ischemic stress.
-Her work, in collaboration with cardiac surgeon Robert M. Mentzer, Jr., has extended to human studies, further validating the importance of Parkin in human heart.
+Her work, in collaboration with cardiac surgeon Robert M. Mentzer, Jr., has extended to human studies, further validating the importance of Parkin in the human heart.